Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

-To address critical gaps in public resources, we developed several novel synthesis pipelines.
-First, to bolster multilingual reasoning, we synthesized a 45K sample CoT dataset.
-Our methodology employed a role-play prompting strategy combined with rejection sampling, where we retained only the reasoning paths that culminated in the correct final answer.
-Second, we generated 600K high-quality VQA pairs by prompting Gemini-2.5-Pro to create questions directly answerable from our synthetic long captions.
-Finally, to overcome the scarcity of annotated medical videos, we developed a "divide-and-conquer" captioning method, yielding ~20K video captions.
+To address critical data limitation in public resources, we developed three novel synthesis pipelines.
+First, to enhance multilingual reasoning, we synthesized a 45K sample CoT dataset.
+Our methodology employed a role-play prompting strategy combined with rejection sampling, where we retained only the reasoning paths that ends up with correct final answers.
+Second, we generated 600K high-quality VQA pairs by prompting Gemini-2.5-Pro to create questions directly answerable from our generated long captions.
+Finally, to overcome the scarcity of annotated medical videos, we developed a ``divide-and-conquer'' captioning method, yielding ~20K video captions.
 During this stage, all model parameters remained trainable, with the LLM learning rate increased to $5 \times 10^{-5}$.